ericdestefano/Virtual-Projects/Networking/TAP-Interfaces-QEMU/README.md

 - **Function to check if the TAP interface already exists, and create it if not**
 - **Function to check if the BRIDGE interface already exists, and create it if not**
 - **Launch QEMU**

+---

+### Post-Flight Notes

+This project was originally going to be centered around **NetworkManager** and `nmcli`.
+I’ve been in a Fedora mode lately, and the idea—at least in concept—was to do things the *Red Hat/Fedora way* by leaning into NetworkManager for everything.

+At first, things looked good.

+- Create a TAP interface?
+No problem.
+- Bridge that TAP interface to a VMware Workstation interface?
+No deal.

+The issue was simple, but frustrating: **on a Linux system with NetworkManager, it wants to be in charge.** If we’re just talking about your primary NIC or a Wi-Fi adapter, this is easy peasy.
+But the moment I tried working with interfaces that existed *outside* its ecosystem—like a TAP interface or VMware’s `vmnet8`—things broke down.

+My goal was to bridge a NetworkManager-controlled interface with interfaces outside of its control.
+That turned out to be impossible without getting into increasingly ugly workarounds or sacrificing control.

+The core problem lies in how NetworkManager abstracts and manages devices.
+While it can create bridges and add ports, it insists on full ownership of both the bridge and any participating interfaces.
+External interfaces like `vmnet8` (owned by VMware Workstation) don’t register cleanly within NetworkManager’s internal model, making them effectively invisible or off-limits.
+NetworkManager operates under the assumption that it exclusively controls all devices it manages—via its internal state tracking and D-Bus interface—and it will not integrate unmanaged or externally created interfaces into its dependency chain or device lifecycle logic.

+Which, sadly, meant that despite becoming pretty fluent with `nmcli` syntax, I had to fall back to the **`ip`** CLI and **`brctl`**.
+In the end, this made for a more universal script—one not geared toward NetworkManager-based systems.